Earth

 About Me

-I am currently a fellow of the ESA Climate Change Initiative at the Helmholtz-Centre for Environmental Research (UFZ).
+I am currently a scientific programmer at the Institute for Earth System Science and Remote Sensing of Leipzig University.
 During my M.Sc. and Ph.D. studies, I have been investigating the distribution of the energy gained by the Earth system due to the energy imbalance at the top of the atmosphere caused by anthropogenic emissions of greenhouse gases.
 Particularly, I have evaluated long-term global climate simulations against observations of heat storage within the different components of the climate system.
-Additionally, I have performed long-term reconstructions of ground surface temperature and ground heat flux histories from borehole temperature profiles, providing an update of the estimates of global continental heat storage based on observations.
+Additionally, I obtained long-term reconstructions of ground surface temperature and ground heat flux histories from borehole temperature profiles, providing an update of the estimates of global land heat storage based on observations.

 Research Interests